briandigital/bd4/portfolio/00-learning-site-case-study.md

 From January through June of 2018, I contracted with [Ecamm Networks](http://ecamm.com) to build a comprehensive learning site for their newest product, Ecamm Live 2, an innovative live streaming Mac app for Facebook Live, YouTube Live, and other services.

-_When final development is completed, I'll update this case study with additional details and&nbsp;examples._

 ## What were Brian’s roles?

 I began the project by planning and conducting research, and user interviews, creating personas and scenarios to document who we were building for.
 With that knowledge in hand, we agreed upon a plan of what to write, and could then critique the materials, both content and delivery, against what we knew about our audience.